 Content is a valuable part of any business marketing strategy.
-You can make use of content to showcase your brand, to promote your skills and expertise, to ensure that the visitors on your site completely resonate with your audience, and more.
-This is applicable to the content in various types.
-But are you aware that […]
+You can make use of content to showcase your brand, promote your skills and expertise, ensure that the visitors on your site completely resonate with your audience, and more.
+This is applicable to the content of various types.
+But are you aware that a piece […]

-There are different types of contents that you can use in certain content repurposing projects.
+There are different types of content that you can use in certain content repurposing projects.
 These types include the following: